A note on sex and gender

 Bones are the most common place for metastatic breast cancer (MBC) to spread.
-Several treatment options can slow the spread of metastases.
+Several treatment options can slow metastases.
 There are also treatment options to reduce the associated pain and fatigue and prevent bone breakage.

 Cancer can spread to any bone in the body, but the most common places for this to occur are the long bones in the arms and legs, ribs, spine, and pelvis.